1.3: Physical-Chemical Foundations

 \[\begin{align*} \ce{HCl (aq) + H2O (l)} & \ce{-> H3O^{+}(aq) + Cl^{-} (aq)} \\[4pt] \ce{CH3CO2H (aq) + H2O (l) } & \ce{-> H3O^{+} (aq) + CH3CO2^{}- (aq)} \end{align*} \nonumber \]

-Assume that at t = 0, each acid is placed into water at a concentration of 0.1 M. When equilibrium is reached, there is essentially no HCl left in solution, while 99% of the acetic acid remains.
+Assume that at t = 0, each acid is placed into water at a concentration of 0.1 M. When equilibrium is reached, essentially no HCl remains in the solution.
+In contrast, 99% of the acetic acid remains.
 Why are they so different?
 We rationalized that HCl (aq) is a much stronger acid than H3O+(aq) which itself is a much stronger acid than CH3CO2H (aq).
 Why?
-All we can say is there is something about the structure of these acids (and the bases) that makes HCl much more intrinsically unstable, much higher in energy, and hence much more reactive than the acid it forms, H3O+(aq).
+Something about the structure of these acids (and the bases) makes HCl much more intrinsically unstable, much higher in energy, and hence much more reactive than the acid it forms, H3O+(aq).
 Likewise, H3O+(aq) is much more intrinsically unstable, much higher in energy, and hence more reactive than CH3CO2H (aq).
 This has nothing to do with concentration since the initial concentration of both HCl (aq) and CH3CO2H (aq) were identical.
 This observation is reflected in the Keq for these acids (>>1 for HCl and <<1 for acetic acid).
 This difference in intrinsic stability of reactants compared to products (which is independent of concentration) is one factor that contributes to ΔG.

 - if more reactant is added, the reaction shifts to form more products